-- Formal transfer advising can be done only after the UC Denver Office of Admissions has issued an Applicant Transfer Credit Evaluation and you have been admitted to the College of Engineering and Applied Science. - If you wish to receive transfer advising for credits related to the computer science curriculum, call the CSE office to make an appointment with an advisor. - If you are a pre-engineering student intending to transfer and major in CS, you must meet with an advisor in the Student Academic Success Office.
+- Formal transfer advising can be done only after the UC Denver Office of Admissions has issued an Applicant Transfer Credit Evaluation and you have been admitted to the College of Engineering and Applied Science. - If you wish to receive transfer advising for credits related to the computer science curriculum, call the CSE office to make an appointment with an advisor.
+Please bring any course syllabus and course descriptions for evaluation. - If you are a pre-engineering student intending to transfer and major in CS, you must meet with an advisor in the Student Academic Success Office.
 All your non-CS transfer credits for science, general education, and Math will be evaluated in that office.